-- 3.3.1 Performance of all registered existing sources/treatment technology shall be determined by: - (j) Compliance limitations based on the approved control technology and as provided on TABLE III 1 and;

-- (ii) Information supplied to the Director, on: the estimates of quantities, concentrations and loading rates into the environment of the waste streams and the - 3.3.2 The operator2 shall analyse samples of the produced water, produced sand, oily sludge, etc. to determine whether and to what extent they contain toxic and hazardous substances.
+- 3.3.1 Performance of all registered existing sources/treatment technology shall be determined by: - Compliance limitations based on the approved control technology and as provided on TABLE III I and; - (ii) Information supplied to the Director, on: the estimates of quantities, concentrations and loading rates into the environment of the waste streams and the condition or state of the recipient medium - water, atmosphere or land. - 3.3.2 The operator shall analyse samples of the produced water, produced sand, oily sludge, etc. to determine whether and to what extent they contain toxic and hazardous substances.